-You can even add some beads around the fabric yo-yo for additional embellishment.
+Sew some beads around the fabric yo-yo for additional embellishment.

 How to Make a Fabric Yo-Yo

-To make a fabric yo-yo, you need to cut out a perfect circle of fabric so first make sure that your fabric is pressed flat and wrinkle free.
+To make a fabric yo-yo, you need to cut out a perfect circle of fabric, so first make sure that your fabric is pressed flat and wrinkle free.
 To size your yo-yo, the fabric circle should be cut approximately twice the size of the finished yo-yo; so for instance, if you wanted a 2″ fabric yo-yo, you would cut a 4″ diameter fabric circle.

 For a perfect circle use a template to mark your fabric.
 A template could be the rim of a glass or mug, something that is perfectly round.
 Or you could simply print out a circle using a drawing program on your computer.
 MS Word and most word processing programs have simple shapes that you can design and print.
-Once you have your template, using a fabric marking pen or an ordinary pencil, trace the outline of the circle onto your fabric.
+It’s best to print out onto a piece of cardstock, or print on paper and transfer the design to a piece of cardboard.
+Carefully cut out.

 With the wrong side of the fabric facing up, fold over the edge of the circle about 1/8″ and using a small hand sewn running stitch, begin sewing folding the edge over as you go.
 Make sure you use strong thread, or you could double your thread to give it extra strength.